Distribution of Industry Act 1945

 The Distribution of Industry Act 1945 (8 & 9 Geo.
-VI c.
+6. c.
 36) was an Act of Parliament in the United Kingdom intended to help redevelop areas, such as south-western Scotland, which depended heavily on specific heavy industries, and which had been hard-hit by unemployment in the inter-war period.

+Sections 6, 9 and 10 were repealed, as to England and Wales, by section 113(1) of, and Part II of the Ninth Schedule to, the Town and Country Planning Act 1947.
+Sections 6, 9 and 10 were repealed, as to Scotland, by section 109 of, and Part II of the Ninth Schedule to, the Town and Country Planning (Scotland) Act 1947.

+The whole Act was repealed by section 28(1) of, and Schedule 3 to, the Local Employment Act 1960.

 Contents

 The Act gave the government two main powers, namely: